 Our transfer agent and registrar for our common stock is Equiserve L.P.

 Listing

-Our common stock will be traded on the Nasdaq National Market under the trading symbol $\ensuremath{\mathsf{ALGN}}\xspace$.
+We have applied to list our common stock on the Nasdaq National Market under the trading symbol ALGN.

 SHARES ELIGIBLE FOR FUTURE SALE

 Upon completion of this offering, we will have 45,616,402 shares of common stock outstanding.
 Of these shares, all of the shares sold in this offering will be freely tradable, except that any shares held by our affiliates, as that term is defined in Rule 144 promulgated under the Securities Act, may only be sold in compliance with the limitations described below.
 The remaining 35,616,402 shares of common stock will be deemed "restricted securities" as defined under Rule 144.
 Restricted shares may be sold in the public market only if they are registered under the Securities Act or if they qualify for an exemption from registration under Rules 144, 144(k) or 701 promulgated under the Securities Act, which rules are summarized below.
 Subject to the lock-up agreements described below and the provisions of Rules 144, 144(k) and 701, shares will be available for sale in the public market as follows: